shubhachandra/gcp-py/README.md

 ⸻

-If you’d like, I can also help you format this as a Confluence proposal or attach it to a project charter — just let me know!
+If you want, I can also help you draft a meeting invite after they confirm — just say the word!